Follyboy/Foundations_Project/README.md

 - Run the command: python Blackjack.py or python3 Blackjack.py depending on your Python setup.

 ### Running the game without cloning the repo
-- Run the command: pip install pyjack-foundations==1.1.0
+- Run the command: pip install pyjack-foundations
 - Run the command: pyjack_foundations
 - After running these commands, the game starts automatically